mmmarinho/ROS2_Tutorial/docs/source/publishers_and_subscribers.rst

 Testing Publisher and Subscriber
 --------------------------------

-Whenever we need to open two or more terminal windows, remember that :ref:`Terminal is life`.
+Whenever we need to open two or more terminal windows, remember that :ref:`Terminator is life`.

 Let us open two terminals.